Monitoring the UK climate and forecasting its meteorological changes with analysis

 The National Oceanic and Atmospheric Administration was formed on the 3 October 1970 to amalgamate the U.S. Coast and Geodetic Survey the Weather Survey and the U.S. Commission Fish and Fisheries.

-Climate Change includes both the global warming driven by human emissions of greenhouse gases and the resulting large-scale shifts in weather patterns.
+Includes both the global warming driven by human emissions of greenhouse gases and the resulting large-scale shifts in weather patterns.
 Though there have been previous periods of climatic change since the mid-20th century the rate of human impact on Earth's climate system and its global scale have been unprecedented.
 The largest driver has been the emission of greenhouse gases of which more than 90% are carbon dioxide and methane.
 Fossil fuel burning for energy consumption is the main source of these emissions with additional contributions from agriculture deforestation and industrial processes.
 Temperature rise is accelerated or tempered by climate feedbacks such as loss of sunlight-reflecting snow and ice cover increased water vapour - a greenhouse gas itself - and changes to land and ocean carbon sinks.
 Because land surfaces heat faster than ocean surfaces deserts are expanding and heat-waves and wildfires are more common.
 Environmental effects include the extinction or relocation of many species as their ecosystems change most immediately in coral reefs mountains and the Arctic.

 Disclaimer.pdf Mail: owner@ukclimateforecast.com